PhonologicalCorpusTools/SLP-AA-old-/docs/source/transcription_process.rst

       Notes on typing in a symbol

       * Slots are generally case-insensitive.
-An exeption is Slot 11, which permits both "m" and "M".
+An exeption is Slot 11, which has both [m] and [M] in its list of permitted characters.

-      * In Slots 20, 25, and 30, use the key 'z' for "x-"; 'c' for "x+"; and 's' for "☒".
+      * In Slots 20, 25, and 30, use the key 'z' for [x-]; 'c' for [x+]; and 's' for [☒].

-      * For Mac users, it may be helpful to use the Tab key to move to the next slot.
-To enable this, go to System Preferences > Keyboard > Shortcuts.
-At the bottom of the page under Full Keyboard Access, select "All controls".
+      * It may be helpful to use the Tab key to move to the next slot.
+To do this on Mac, go to System Preferences > Keyboard > Shortcuts.
+At the bottom of the page under "Full Keyboard Access", select "All controls".

 .. _flag_slot: